What is Noxafil?

-How should I take Noxafil?
+How should I use Noxafil?

-While using Noxafil, you may need frequent blood tests.
+You may need frequent medical tests.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if your next dose is less than 12 hours away.
-Do not take extra medicine to make up the missed dose.
+For delayed-release tablets: Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 12 hours.
+Do not use two doses at one time.

 What happens if I overdose?